CS480UIC/cs480-final-project-charity_detail/documentation/glossary.md

 # Entities

+Entity Name: login_user

+Synonyms: account, login, user

+Description: A login_user is an account that represents an user of the website.
+A login_user will consist of an user id, an username, a password, and the user type.

 Entity Name: charity_organization

-Synonyms: Not For Profit (NFP), trust
+Synonyms: not for profit (NFP), trust

 Description: An organization whose goal is to provide services for social well-being.
 A charity_organization will have a cause, address where they are located and the amount of donations they have raised.

-Entity Name: Campaign
+Entity Name: campaign

-Synonyms: Mission, Movement
+Synonyms: mission, movement

 Description: Charity organizations can run many campaigns for different intended target_regions.
 Each campaign will have a name and the time the campaign is ran for (start_date and end_date)

-Entity Name: Task
+Entity Name: task

-Synonyms: Job, duty
+Synonyms: job, duty

 Description: Campaigns can consist of many different tasks.
 A task is the service that the campaign seeks to provide.
 A task will have an id, name, description, and a campaignId that represents the campaign the task is associated with.